 I couldn’t explain why I would become violent with the person I loved but not others.

-If you are trying to stop committing acts of domestic violence, you may have the same question: “Why do I hit my wife?” or “Why do I hit my girlfriend?”
+If you are trying to stop committing acts of domestic violence, you may have the same question: “Why do I hit my wife?” or “Why do I hit my husband/girlfriend/boyfriend?”
 Her question stayed on my mind, so I asked my counselor for some help figuring it out.
 Here’s what I learned.

 First, I was giving her a lot of power to determine my value.
 If she reflected back love, respect, and admiration, I felt good about myself.
 When that reflection felt negative, like when she criticized me or wanted to end the relationship, I felt worthless and unlovable on a deep level (and one I wasn’t even aware of).
 This line of thinking hurts because it causes us to doubt our value as a human being.